-You’d have to be living under a rock to have missed the fact that premium membership programs for publishers have grown exponentially over the last 12 months.
+Premium membership programs for publishers have grown exponentially over the last 22 months.
 After flirting with all forms of digital advertising, magazine, newsletter, and website publishers have concluded that consumers will pay for premium content.
 Throw a pandemic in the mix, and they are even eager to pay for premium content.

-But what this data from Press Gazette shows us is that against the backdrop of dramatic paid subscription growth for streaming video services and newspaper websites, the magazine industry is making great strides in convincing consumers to pay for digital subscriptions.
+But against the backdrop of dramatic paid subscription growth for streaming video services and newspaper websites, the magazine industry is making great strides in convincing consumers to pay for digital subscriptions.
 This once thought to be an impossible dream is now gaining speed at an incredible rate powered by changing consumer habits and new, inexpensive, web-based digital magazine publishing system technology.

-If more consumer revenue is what you’re looking for in 2021 and beyond, consider the above examples and how they might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.
+If more consumer revenue is what you’re looking for in 2022 and beyond, consider how the success of the 100K digital subscriber club might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.

-What are you looking forward to building in 2021?
+What have you been planning for 2022?
 Let’s continue this discussion in the comments below.